What Types of Brake Systems Does My Car Have?

 Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
-This is called a disc brake.
+This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

 Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Legacy Automotive in Fenton today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, auto repair, or wheel alignment.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in St. Louis County, High Ridge, Missouri, Fenton, Missouri, Cedar Hill, Missouri, or surrounding areas, you can bring your car to Legacy Automotive.
+If you are in St. Louis County, High Ridge, Missouri, Fenton, Missouri, Cedar Hill, Missouri, or the surrounding areas, you can bring your car to Legacy Automotive.
 Since 1984, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brakes diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.
-Reasons You Should Do Business With Us:
+We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.